VaroJulio/DroneDeliveryService/README.md

 squad is 100, and there is no maximum number of deliveries which are required.

 ## Solution
-An statistic aproach was used to solve the problem.
+I chose a statistical approach to solve the problem.

-First, the drones and locations data needs to be ordered ascending.
+First, the drone and location data need to be in ascending order.

-Second, the locations wich its weigth exceed the highest drone weigth charge capacity should be removed.
+Second, remove all the locations from the input data with a weight that exceeds the highest drone weight charge capacity.

-Thrid, the location data was grouped in three parts:
+Thrid, group the location data into three parts:

-1. from percentile 0 to 20: Atypical lowest values.
+  1. From percentile 0 to 19: Atypical lowest values.
-2. from percentile 20 to 80: Normal values.
+  2. From percentile 20 to 79: Normal values.
-3. From percentile 80 to 100: Atypical highest values.
+  3. From percentile 80 to 99: Atypical highest values.

-Fourth, the charge is distributed trying to reach the maximun weigth capacity of the biggest drone.
-Then the relation between the trip weigth and the drone weigth capacity is calculated for each drone.
-So, this way we can choose the correct drone (the drone with the relation most closer to 1, but never over 1).
+Fourth, distribute the charge and try to occupy the maximum weight capacity the biggest drone can carry.
+Then the relation between the trip weight and the drone weight capacity is calculated for each drone.
+This method allows us to choose the correct drone (the drone with the closest relation to 1, but never over 1).

-To distribute the wegiths in a trip, we need to start with the normal values, then we follow with the atypical lowest values and finally we took the atypical highest values.
+To accomplish the distribution of the weights for a trip, we need to start with the Normal values.
+After, follow with the atypical lowest values.
+Finally, we took the atypical highest values.

 ## Technical Dependencies and Libraries